chainer/chainerui/docs/source/reference/ui.rst

 .. image:: ../../images/result_table_condition_sample.png

 The training job table shows brief log information and experimental conditions.
-Job names are set to the directory name by default The name can be edit directory on the table.
+Job names are set to the directory name by default.
+The name can be edit directly on the table.
 To unregister a result, click X button at the right end of the training job table.

 .. note::